aleshaleksey/fansys23/11-weapons-armour.md

 |Venetian Hammer|unwieldy, heavy|grapple, sunder|
 |Long axe|unwieldy, heavy, cripple, bleeding||

- **Glaive**: A blade of at least one foot at the end of a long heft.
+ **Glaive**: A blade of at least one foot at the end of a long haft.
 This category includes the glaive, palma, naginata, bardiche and other weapons.

- **Halberd**: This refers to a family of weapons with a complex head that often make it suitable for penetrating armour of other nasty manoeuvres.
+ **Halberd**: This refers to a family of weapons with a complex head that often make it suitable for penetrating armour or for other nasty manoeuvres.

  **Venetian Hammer**: Similar to a halberd, but with a hammer instead of an axe.
 "Sunder" vs armour and unattended items is at advantage when using this weapon.